cointobanks/lifetioncoin-docs/_includes/devdoc/ref_p2p_networking.md

 {% autocrossref %}

-*Added in protocol version 70214 of Dash Core*
+*Added in protocol version 70214 of Lifetioncoin Core*

 The `senddsq` message is used to notify a peer whether or not to send `dsq` messages.
 This allows clients that are not interested in PrivateSend mixing (e.g. mobile